xiechao06/layerify/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![manpm](https://img.shields.io/badge/manpm-compatible-3399ff.svg)](https://github.com/bahmutov/manpm)

 make an un-nested object into a nested object by object keys

 ## Why? [![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action)

-I prefer to use query builders like [knex](https://knexjs.org) rather than ORMs like [bookshelf](https://bookshelfjs.org/), because they are more explicit and still you could get validations compared to writing plain sql.
+I prefer to use query builders like [knex](https://knexjs.org) rather than ORM like [bookshelf](https://bookshelfjs.org/), because they are more explicit and still you could get validations compared to writing plain sql.

 But it is a headache to write a bunch of mess like: